ghoomfrog/silili/README.md

 - *s* is signed with an OK hand
 - *l* is signed with a fist with an open thumb and index

 If you want to be more efficient (and have two hands), you can use both hands to sign two sounds at the same time.
-The right hand should sign the first sound.
+The right hand should sign the preceding sound.

 # Kim Liki